for your trip

 MLP can also help you plan and book any additional accommodations or excursions that you might like to experience during your time in Peru.
 We offer a collection of trip extensions to some of Peru’s other notable destinations: Lima, Arequipa, Nazca, Lake Titicaca, the Amazon and of course, within Cusco and The Sacred Valley.
 Please alert your MLP travel specialist if you would like to build any additional experiences into your trip.

 All guests are required to provide valid proof of travel insurance, including specific coverage for adventure travel activities in Peru.
-MLP can arrange appropriate coverage for medical expenses and medical emergency evacuation at a rate of $10/day.
+MLP can arrange appropriate coverage for medical expenses and medical emergency evacuation at a rate starting at $18/day.
 In the event that you are planning to spend any additional time in Peru, we can also assist you in extending this coverage to include travel beyond the dates of your MLP adventure.

 On The Salkantay Trek to Machu Picchu, guests hike 4-8 hours per day on six (6) consecutive days along rugged mountain trails and at various elevations (up to 15,000’/4,500m).
 Pre-trip preparation should include challenging cardiovascular exercise including regular hikes on varied terrain, and a healthy, balanced diet.
 Well-worn hiking boots and additional acclimatization nights in Cusco or the Sacred Valley before the trek are both highly recommended.
 Having said this, please be assured that all guests are encouraged to hike at their own pace and take breaks whenever needed to ensure a successful and enjoyable trek for all.